chef/chef-web-docs/content/config_rb_supermarket.md

 `default['supermarket']['nginx']['non_ssl_port']`

-:   The port on which the WebUI and API are bound for non-SSL
+:   The port on which the API are bound for non-SSL
     connections.
 Default value: `80`.
 Set to `false` to disable non-SSL connections.